Rick Polizzi: Authorship and publishing

 Polizzi’s passion for vintage board games and collectible plastic model kits led him to co-author the book Spin Again: Board Games From the Fifties and Sixties (1991) with Fred Schaefer.
 The book explores mid-20th-century board game culture and design.
 He also authored subsequent books titled Classic Plastic and Baby Boomer Games and Spin Again Magazine.

 Boney Island

 In the mid‑1990s Polizzi launched a large‑scale Halloween display at his home in Sherman Oaks, California.
 Initially created so his young daughters could enjoy a fun rather than scary Halloween attraction, the event grew into a major “walk‑through” experience with animatronic skeletons, theatrics, animation, and a 4-story treehouse.

-The display, named “Boney Island” (a playful reference to New York’s Coney Island), evolved into a popular local attraction, drawing thousands of visitors annually to his front yard.
-Over time, Boney Island expanded beyond his house and had iterations in larger venues — for example in 2018 the display joined with the L.A.
-Live Steamers Railroad Ghost Train event at Griffith Park.
+The display, named “Boney Island” (a playful reference to New York’s Coney Island), grew into a popular local attraction that drew thousands of visitors to his front yard each year.
+Over time, Boney Island expanded beyond his home and, with the help of Rex Danyluk, was staged in larger venues — for example, in 2018 the display partnered with the L.A.
+Live Steamers Railroad Ghost Train event in Griffith Park — and eventually found a home at the Los Angeles Natural History Museum.